OAG (band): 1994–1999: Debut, 67 EP and Melody Mocker

-The original line-up of the band was Radhi, Qi (drums), Mohd Azrie Hadi aka Ayie (guitar), Ivan (lead guitar) and Lam (bass guitar).
+The original line-up of the band was Radhi, Qi (drums), Mohd Azrie Hadi Ayie (guitar), Ivan (lead guitar) and Lam (bass guitar).
 Ivan and Lam returned to their studies in 1996, to be replaced by Edmund Boey (bass guitar) and Adin (lead guitar).
 They were signed to the Positive Tone label by producer Paul Moss.
 Positive Tone released OAG's 11-track album Old Automatic Garbage in December 1994, which went triple platinum.
 They won the Best New Artist category in the Anugerah Industri Muzik in 1996 and their first video, 60's TV, directed by Brad Hogarth, was also nominated for the Best Video category.

 In 1997, the band wrote and performed the official theme to the 1997 FIFA World Youth Championship, which was released in eight European countries.
 They also contributed to the alternative compilation album Boys & Girls 1+1=3, which went platinum.
 In 1997, OAG released a six-track EP entitled 67, followed by Melody Mocker in 1999.